Irene Moon: Recordings

 Moon has released several of her lectures as recordings.
 She has also released the musical accompaniment to those lectures as stand-alone albums.
 Her first full-length record, Floralaldehyde, was released in 1996 and re-released in 1999.
 Notable works include Scientifically Speaking with Irene Moon, a series of her lectures and music, From Field Station A (1997, re-pressed 2004), and the soundtrack to the Thin Wax Line, an animated bee propaganda film.

 Radio show

 Moon co-hosted with Yon Visell from 2015 to 2020 a weekly radio show called Unknown Territories, an hour-long cultural arts program.
 Her radio shows covered a variety of scientific and historic topics such as combustion, rust, and evolution.
-She has also interviewed scientists and researchers about their work and/or scientific findings through a series called, "Let's Talk Science".
-Some of these shows can be found on the Unknown Territories website.
+She has also interviewed scientists and researchers about their work and/or scientific findings through a series called, "Let's Talk Science."

 Natural history work has inspired much of the music played on the radio show.
 Moon plays several pieces that are specifically about natural history collections.